huss-osman/devops-learning/06-aws/networking/05-amazon-vpc.md

 * AWS reserves five IP addresses in every subnet
 * Resources are commonly distributed across multiple Availability Zones for high availability
 * Understanding VPC networking is fundamental for designing secure AWS architectures
+*  AWS supports dual-stack networking using IPv4 and IPv6
+* IPv4 cannot be disabled when IPv6 is enabled
+* Internet Gateways support both IPv4 and IPv6 traffic
+* EC2 instances can communicate using either protocol

 ---